ARM-software/abi-aa/sysvabi64/sysvabi64.rst

  * IFUNC resolvers must not have a symbol binding of ``STB_WEAK``.

- * IFUNC resolvers that may be called via lazy-binding must be asynchronous-signal safe and thread-safe as the resolver may be called from a signal handler or multi-threaded process.

 The order of dynamic relocation resolution across an executable and all its shared libraries is platform specific.
 The following recommendations for writing IFUNC resolvers apply to the GNU glibc